guiyep/framely/README.md

 # framely

-This is  work in progress project that aims to simplify the way we communicate between different isolated parts of the application.
+This is a work in progress project that aims to simplify the way we communicate between different isolated parts of the application.

 It provides an easy api to create iframe interfaces and consume it as a normal CRUD call using fetch.